Abae

 Abae (Ἄβαι, Abai) was an ancient town in the northeastern corner of ancient Phocis, in Greece, near the frontiers of the Opuntian Locrians, said to have been built by the Argive Abas, son of Lynceus and Hypermnestra, and grandson of Danaus.
-This bit of legend suggests an origin or at least an existence in the Bronze Age.
-Its protohistory supports a continued existence in Iron-Age antiquity.
+This bit of legend suggests an origin or at least an existence in the Bronze Age, and sites protohistory supports a continued existence in Iron-Age antiquity.
 It was famous for its oracle of Apollo Abaeus, one of those consulted by Croesus, king of Lydia, and Mardonius, among others.
 The site of the oracle was rediscovered at Kalapodi and excavated in modern times.
-The results confirm an archaeological existence dating from the Bronze Age, as is suggested by the lore.
+The results confirm an archaeological existence dating from the Bronze Age, as is suggested by the lore, and continuous occupation from the Early Bronze Age to the Roman Period.

 History

 Before the Persian invasion, the temple was richly adorned with treasuries and votive offerings.
 It was twice destroyed by fire; the first time by the Persians in the invasion of Xerxes in their march through Phocis (480 BCE), and a second time by the Boeotians in the Sacred or Phocian War in 346 BCE.
 It was rebuilt by Hadrian.
 Hadrian caused a smaller temple to be built near the ruins of the former one.
 In the new temple there were three ancient statues in brass of Apollo, Leto, and Artemis, which had been dedicated by the Abaei, and had perhaps been saved from the former temple.
 The ancient agora and the ancient theatre still existed in the town in the time of Pausanias.
 According to the statement of Aristotle, as preserved by Strabo, Thracians from the Phocian town of Abae immigrated to Euboea, and gave to the inhabitants the name of Abantes.